ananthakumaran/paisa/docs/getting-started/installation.md

 # Installation

-Paisa is available in two formats: a Desktop Application and a CLI (Command Line Interface).
+Paisa is available in two formats: a **Desktop Application** and a **CLI** (Command Line Interface).
+Both provide the same list of features, with the primary difference being how the user interface is launched.

 ## Desktop Application